alexkay/spek/INSTALL.md

     make

 To build you will need wxWidgets and FFmpeg packages.
-On Debian/Ubuntu you also need development packages: libwxgtk2.8-dev, libavcodec-dev and libavformat-dev.
+On Debian/Ubuntu you also need development packages: libwxgtk2.8-dev, wx-common, libavcodec-dev and libavformat-dev.

 To start Spek, run: